 - Mix ground flax seeds with water and set aside.

 - Chop onion, leek, carrot, sweet potato and potato into smaller cubes and throw them into a bowl.

 - Take a large pot, add 2 Tbsp of water (you shouldn’t need more) and heat it up.
 Once the water starts to sizzle, bring down the heat, add chopped veggies and mix for a while.
-Cover with lid and mix every now and then.
-Sautée the veggies for a total of 8-10 minutes.
+Cover with lid and stir occassionally about 8 to 10 minutes.

 - Peel garlic cloves and crush them through garlic press.
 Add to pot of veggies and mix well.
-Also add red pepper flakes, paprika powder, miso paste, chopped sage and rosemary into the pot.
+Next add red pepper flakes, paprika powder, miso paste, chopped sage and rosemary into the pot.
 Mix well.
-All this in the range of 8-10 minutes.
+Cook an additional 8 to 10 minutes.

 - Turn off the heat and cool the veggies a bit by mixing it with a spoon and let the excess water to evaporate.

-- Add into pot: boiled lentils, processed nuts and chickpeas, tomato granules and flax/water mix.
-Mix really well.
-Taste and season with Himalayan salt (optional) and black pepper.
+- Add into pot: boiled lentils, processed nuts and chickpeas, sundried tomatoes and flax/water mix.
+Mix well.
+Taste and season with salt (optional) and black pepper.